0xAX/linux-insides/Misc/how_kernel_compiled.md

 ...
 ```

-After definition of these variables we define two variables: `USERINCLUDE` and `LINUXINCLUDE`.
-They will contain paths of the directories with headers (public for users in the first case and for kernel in the second case):
+We then define two other variables: `USERINCLUDE` and `LINUXINCLUDE`.
+They contain the paths of the directories with headersc z (public for users in the first case and for kernel in the second case):

 ```Makefile
 USERINCLUDE    := \